Promoting safe, respectful campus communities at Griffith University

 For crises that do not require emergency services:

-If you’ve experienced, seen or heard about concerning, threatening or inappropriate behaviour at Griffith, the Student Safety and Wellbeing team are available to help you find the support you need, and provide advice on your reporting options.
+If you’ve experienced, seen or heard about concerning, threatening or inappropriate student behaviour at Griffith, the Student Safety and Wellbeing team are available to help you find the support you need, and provide advice on your reporting options.

 Anti-racism statement